-What Does a Dispensary Owner Actually Take Home?
+What Does a Dispensary Owner Actually Take Home in 2026?

-The question "how much does a dispensary owner make?" is one of the most frequently searched queries in cannabis finance, and it is also one of the most frequently answered with misleading information.
+The question of dispensary owner income is one of the most-searched queries in cannabis finance and one of the most frequently answered with misleading information.
 You will find articles claiming dispensary owners routinely earn $500,000 to $1 million per year, and others painting a picture of universal financial struggle.
 Neither extreme reflects the reality I see in my work as a fractional CFO advising cannabis retailers across multiple states.

 What makes dispensary owner income particularly difficult to generalize is that it is the residual after every other financial obligation has been met.
-Unlike a salaried employee whose compensation is fixed, a dispensary owner's income is what remains after the cost of goods sold, operating expenses, debt service, tax obligations (including the 280E premium), and required reinvestment into the business have all been satisfied.
-This means that seemingly small changes in gross margin, labor efficiency, or tax planning can produce $50,000 to $150,000 swings in annual owner income.
+Unlike a salaried employee whose compensation is fixed, a dispensary owner's income is what remains after COGS, operating expenses, debt service, tax obligations (including the 280E premium), and required reinvestment have all been satisfied.
+Seemingly small changes in gross margin, labor efficiency, or tax planning can produce $50,000 to $150,000 swings in annual owner income.

 How Do Revenue, Profit, and Owner Pay Differ?